Grandstream Phone Headset

 ● Setup Instructions

 When you want to take calls, simply press the headset "ON" button and then press the phone's headset button.
+The CS540 offers seamless integration with most Grandstream models.

 What are the Corded Headset Solutions for Grandstream Phones?

-With the boom of wireless headsets, many businesses still opt for wired headset solutions for uninterrupted calls.
+With the boom of wireless headsets, many businesses still opt for wired headset solutions for uninterrupted calls

 For making a corded headset solution work, you need either an amplifier or a direct-connect cable.
 The Grandstream telephones work best with Plantronics headsets.